-PCS-Tender also includes a set of nationally agreed questions by using the ESPD which will assist in reducing the inconsistency in the selection process.
-It is mandatory to use the ESPD (Scotland) for all Route 3 procurements which begin on or after 18 April 2016.
-This will help to simplify processes especially for SMEs.
-It will reduce duplication of effort, increase efficiency in business administration, reduce disproportionate qualification requirements and inconsistent qualification criteria.
+PCS-Tender also includes a set of nationally agreed questions by using the ESPD which assists in reducing the inconsistency in the selection process.
+It is mandatory to use the ESPD (Scotland) for all Route 3 procurements which began on 18 April 2016.
+This helps to simplify processes especially for SMEs.
+It reduces duplication of effort, increases efficiency in business administration, reduces disproportionate qualification requirements and inconsistent qualification criteria.
 PCS-T requires Buyers to have completed a 2 day training course before using the system.
 If you are interested in completing the training course, please contact the APUC Helpdesk.

 AwardThe AWARD e-Evaluation software provided by Commerce Decisions used by a number of APUC member organisations is a collaborative web-based software solution designed specifically to support strategic procurement projects.
 AWARD delivers a powerful document management capability supporting and enhancing the tender management process to deliver greater control and transparent audit trail, underpinning bidder debriefing process and managing challenges to the procurement outcome.